-While brand panels provide generic information about a person or company’s brand, local panels offer instead information that is local.
-In the example above, you can see how the local panel provides the address, hours and phone of the local business.
-In short, that is a touch point provided by Google between the user and the local business.
+While brand panels provide generic information about a person or company’s brand, local panels offer local information.
+You can see how the local panel offers the local business’s address, hours, and phone in the example above.
+In short, that is a touchpoint provided by Google between the user and the local industry.

-Back in 2012 Google started to build a “massive Semantics Index” of the web called knowledge graph.
+In 2012 Google started to build a “massive Semantics Index” of the web called Knowledge Graph.
 In short, a knowledge graph is a logical way to organize information on the web.
-While in the past Google could not rely on the direct meaning of words on a web page, the knowledge graph instead allows the search engine to collect information on the web and organize it around simple logical phrases, called triples (for ex.
+In the past, Google could not rely on the direct meaning of words on a web page.
+With the knowledge graph, instead, the search engine can collect information on the web and organize it around simple logical phrases, called triples (for ex.
 “I am Gennaro” and “Gennaro knows Jason”).

 Those triples are combined according to logical relationships, and those relationships are built on top of a vocabulary called Schema.org.
 In short, Schema.org defines the possible relationships available among things on the web.

-From those relationships among things (which can be people, organizations, events or any other thing on the web) a knowledge graph is born:
+From those relationships among things (which can be people, organizations, events, or any other item on the web), a Knowledge Graph is born: